 Body aches are often attributed to just “getting old.”
 However, pain relief is not just for older adults.
 Many younger individuals are also looking for relief from an injury or long-term health conditions that cause them discomfort.
 There are plenty of natural remedies for pain and inflammation out there, and not all of them are as great as they make themselves out to be.

 Generally, the first step in any pain management plan is to consult with your doctor to determine the cause of your pain and what options are available to you.
 Then, you can look for natural remedies that complement your treatment plan.

-In this article, we discuss six natural remedies for joint, muscle, and body aches that actually work.
+In this article, we discuss five natural remedies for joint, muscle, and body aches that actually work.

 1. Assess Your Lifestyle

 First on the list of natural remedies would simply be an assessment of your lifestyle.
 Experts believe that an overall healthy lifestyle, which includes eating healthful foods and getting daily exercise plays a big role in managing chronic pain.
 Following an anti-inflammatory diet, which is similar to the Mediterranean Diet, may minimize the symptoms of chronic inflammatory diseases that can cause pain.

 Choose to eat colorful vegetables and fruits, whole grains, lean proteins, nuts, seeds, and healthy fats every day.
 Registered Dietitian Martha McKittrick, recommends limiting sugary foods and beverages in your diet.
 These highly processed carbohydrates and grains may contribute to inflammation and discomfort.